Aarhus-tech-project/henrik-svendeopgave/README.md

 - Log in with the superuser credentials you created.
 - Add, update, and delete transactions and accounts.

-note: You are using teh static exchange rates (Supported currencies: DKK, USD and EUR)
+note: You are using the static exchange rates (Supported currencies: DKK, USD and EUR)

 ## License